pocky/Monolith/README.md

 - PHP 7.0.*
 - Postfix

-And an user role for add your local ssh key to your production server.
+And an SSH role for add your local ssh key to your production server.

 Setup
 ===